Article 1, Part 1 – Student Rights

 - Affiliation with an extramural organization should not of itself disqualify a student organization from institutional recognition.

-- The name(s) and address(es) of an agent or agents, and/or officers of a Registered Organization and Registered Student Organization, are required as a condition of registration.
+- The name(s) and address(es) of an agent or agents, and/or officers of a Registered Organization, Registered Student Organization or University Student Organization, are required as a condition of registration.

-- Campus organizations, including those affiliated with an extramural organization, shall not discriminate against a member or prospective member on the basis of race, color, religion, sex, sexual orientation including gender identity, national origin, ancestry, age, marital status, disability, unfavorable discharge from the military, or status as a disabled veteran or veteran of the Vietnam era, except as specifically exempted by law.
+- Campus organizations, including those affiliated with an extramural organization, shall not discriminate against a member or prospective member on the basis of race, color, religion, sex, national origin, ancestry, age, marital status, disability, sexual orientation including gender identity, unfavorable discharge from the military or status as a protected veteran and will comply with all federal and state nondiscrimination, laws, orders and regulations, except as specifically exempted by law.